-Carpentaria is proud to be driving the development of a purpose-built facility designed to promote shared services and efficient service delivery located at 37 Henbury Avenue in Tiwi.
+Carpentaria is proud to be driving the development of a purpose-built facility designed to promote shared services and efficient service delivery located at 1 Willeroo Street in Tiwi.

-Supported by the Australian and Northern Territory Governments, ‘Harry’s Place – a shared community space’, will offer a range of community, allied health, education, training and direct care services.
-Stage One of this exciting initiative is now complete and encompasses a fully equipped Administration Building featuring shared services including reception, kitchens, print and meeting and conference rooms.
+Supported by the Australian and Northern Territory Governments, ‘Harry’s Place – a shared community space’, offers a range of community, allied health, training and direct care services.
+Stage One of the precinct encompasses a fully equipped Administration Building featuring shared services including reception, kitchens and meeting and conference rooms.

-The project provides a unique shared services facility in the heart of Darwin’s northern suburbs and will support community sector and non-profit organisations through shared corporate and reception services as well as adaptable conference and meeting room facilities.
+The project provides a unique shared services facility in the heart of Darwin’s northern suburbs and supports community sector and non-profit organisations through shared corporate and reception services as well as adaptable conference and meeting room facilities.

-Jointly funded by the Australian and Northern Territory Government’s, this is the culmination of many years of work by Carpentaria and other like-minded stakeholders to create opportunities for long term sustainability and future partnerships in community services.
-Carpentaria acknowledges the $10m funding support of the Northern Territory Government through the ‘Boosting Our Economy’ funding package for Stage One which includes the Administration Building and the $8.5m of Australian Government funding which will support Stage Two developments which are expected to commence later this year.
+Jointly funded by the Australian and Northern Territory Governments, this is the culmination of many years of work by Carpentaria and other like-minded stakeholders to create opportunities for long term sustainability and future partnerships in community services.
+Carpentaria acknowledges the $10m funding support of the Northern Territory Government through the ‘Boosting Our Economy’ funding package for Stage One which includes the Administration Building and the $8.5m of Australian Government funding for Stage Two developments which are underway and expected to be completed in mid 2020.

 Harry’s Place is named in recognition of Harry Giese, Director of Welfare in the Northern Territory Government (1954 – 1970) and the first President of the then Northern Territory Spastics Association which was established in 1973.
 The precinct aims to: